 The therapeutic benefits of music and singing in reducing agitation in people with dementia are well documented (1).
 Group music therapy, typically using familiar music, can bring benefits in improved mood and cognition at all stages of dementia.
 Group music therapy can also enhance the relationship between carers and the person they care for as it can be a mutually enjoyable shared activity.
 The provision of open group music therapy for people with dementia and there carers should be a part of modern evidence based service provision.

 Music and memory is a complimentary programme of personalised music to improve the lives of people with dementia.
-The music preferred by the person is downloaded onto an iPod that can be used at any time by the individual.
+The music preferred by the person is then available on a device that can be, ideally, used at any time by the individual.
 Playlists can be sorted into music with different moods to engage and activate or to calm.

 This has been shown to improve mood and should be seen as a cost-effective intervention that will not only reduce costs (drugs and care staff time) but also improve quality of live for people living with dementia.
 This is an individual home based intervention.

 The music can be offered as the person asks for it or as the carer sees the need.
 Personalised music can be offered 30 minutes before a predicted peak in agitation.